a career in digital

 Keep up-to-date with trends

 If you’re serious about making a career in digital, you need to stay on top of the constantly evolving digital trends.
-Read digital marketing blogs and follow industry insiders on Twitter and LinkedIn as they regularly post opinions on latest tech news, as well as sharing great “how to” guides.
+Read digital marketing blogs and follow industry insiders on Twitter and LinkedIn as they regularly post opinions on the latest tech news, as well as sharing great “how to” guides.
 There’s so much going on in the digital world, that it probably isn’t feasible for you to know all of the latest news, just make sure you know the important stuff, like Google algorithm updates.
 They’re normally a pretty big deal in the world of SEO!

 Create an online presence